leapcode/bitmask-vpn/docs/build-win.rst

   make package_win_release

-make sure to cleanup the build dir if you're buildingb for more than one vendor.
+make sure to cleanup the build/ and lib/ dirs if you're buildingb for more than one vendor.

 Uploading installer
 -------------------